GoogleCloudPlatform/google-cloud-dotnet-debugger/CONTRIBUTING.md

 should get in touch with us first through the issue tracker with your idea so that we can help out and possibly guide you.
 Coordinating up front makes it much easier to avoid frustration later on.

+## Tests and Documentation

+All significant changes are expected to be accompanied by at minimum unit tests.
+If appropriate make the needed documentation changes.
+If you are making a larger change or adding a new feature please add integration tests as well.